ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/exim.md

-# EXIM
+# EXIM mail transfer agent

 Exim is an open source mail transfer agent.
-It is most commonly found on WHM/cPanel servers.
+It is most commonly found on Web Host Monitor (WHM) /cPanel servers.
 You can configure Exim through the command line or through the cPanel itself.
 The guide below focuses on ways to configure Exim and the various ways you can parse logs.

-## Where are the logs
+## Where are the logs?

 Exim logs are generally found in `/var/log/exim_mainlog` on cPanel servers.
 This can be modified by making changes to the Exim configuration file found in `/etc/exim.conf`.
 The variable that can be changed is shown below.